NateHark/blog/content/blog/2017/08/lets-build-a-game-part1.md

 ---
 title: "Let's Build A Game"
 date: 2017-08-11T20:16:44-07:00
-lastmod: 2017-08-26T21:37:00-07:00
+lastmod: 2017-09-09T00:00:00-07:00
 draft: false
 ---

-From the moment my Dad unwrapped a Nintendo Entertainment System on Christmas Day in 1985, I've always held an interest in video games.
-I credit this interest in gaming with getting me started programming during my teenage years.
+From the moment my Dad unwrapped a Nintendo Entertainment System on Christmas Day in 1985, I've alway enjoyed video games.
+I credit gaming with kicking off my interest in computer programming later in my adolescence.
 It began small with tweaking AUTOEXEC.BAT or CONFIG.SYS to get one game or another to run properly under MS-DOS, and ended up as the focus of my academic and professional work.

 That said, my interest in gaming and my professional and hobby programming have never overlapped.
 I have tons of experience as a full-stack engineer working on business and SaaS applications, but have never